 - 53. At the end of my third year, in 1961, I asked my parents to do something about my unhappiness at Keil.
 I persuaded them to find me a place elsewhere and they got me into somewhere at Stannington near Morpeth. - 54.
 I went there for the start of term in September of that year, however I only actually stayed for a few days before I ran away because I didn't like it.
 I intervened to stop some bullying and ended up getting bullied myself.
 I made my way back to my parents and was sent back to Keil a few days later. - 55.
 When I went back to Keil, instead of going back to the dormitory, I was put in a small room with one other boy.
-It was slightly better, at Keil.
+It was slightly better,

+I wrote to my parents asking that this be my last term at Keil.
 I still have a copy of that letter, which I sent on the 11 October that year, 1961.
 56. I left Keil in the summer of 1962, after my parents moved up from Northumberland to Clarkston in Glasgow and I then went to day school at Eastwood Senior Secondary.
 I had left Keil with just two O-levels and had fallen so far behind that I had to repeat fourth year.
 I remember thinking Eastwood was so soft.